christospappas/streama/README.md

 ``` ruby
 current_user.activity_stream(:type => :activity_verb)
 ```
-If you need to return the instance of an :actor, :object or :target from an activity call the Activity#load_instance method
+If you need to return the instance of an :actor, :object or :target_object from an activity call the Activity#load_instance method

 ``` ruby
 activity.load_instance(:actor)